freeCodeCamp/freeCodeCamp/guide/english/css/id-selector/index.md

 ```html
 <div id="specified_id"><!-- content --></div>
 ```
+###Class vs ID's
+  A class when you want to consistently style multiple elements throughout the page/site.
+  Use the ID selector when you have a single element on the page that will take the style.Remember that Id's are unique in the   page.
 ### Specificity
 ID selectors have a high specificity making them difficult to override.
 Classes have a much lower specificity and are generally the preferred way to style elements in order to avoid specificity issues.
 [Specificity on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)